 In the old days, SUVs usually came with a ride-quality penalty.

-Mainly thanks to weighing more than an equivalent hatchback or saloon, with a taller centre of gravity.
+That was down to being heavier than equivalent hatchbacks or saloons, and having a taller centre of gravity.
 However, these 10 SUVs prove these practical cars can still cruise with the best.

-Here are the comfiest SUVs you can buy – including both budget-friendly options and premium marques.
+Here are the comfiest SUVs you can buy – including both budget-friendly options and premium brands.
 Most are available as great-value nearly new and used cars from Motorpoint.

 Skoda Karoq

-Search used Skoda Karoq cars for sale or read our Skoda Karoq review
+Search used Skoda Karoq cars or read our Skoda Karoq review

 Volvo XC60